vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

-With the release of vSphere 7.0 U2, VMware introduced support of Avi Load Balancer (NSX Advanced Load Balancer) for vSphere with Tanzu, and thus fully supported load balancing is now enabled for Kubernetes.
-Prior to vSphere 7.0 U2, HA Proxy was the only supported load balancer when vSphere with Tanzu needed to be deployed on vSphere Distributed Switch (vDS) based networking.
+With the release of vSphere 7.0 U2, VMware introduced support of Avi Load Balancer (NSX Advanced Load Balancer) for vSphere with Tanzu, and thus, fully supported load balancing is now enabled for Kubernetes.
+Before vSphere 7.0 U2, HA Proxy was the only supported load balancer when vSphere with Tanzu needed to be deployed on vSphere Distributed Switch (vDS) based networking.

-HA Proxy was not supported for production-ready workloads as it has its own limitations.
-NSX ALB is a next-generation load balancing solution and its integration with vSphere with Tanzu, enables customers to run production workloads in the Kubernetes cluster.
+HA Proxy was not supported for production-ready workloads due to its own limitations.
+NSX ALB is a next-generation load balancing solution, and its integration with vSphere with Tanzu enables customers to run production workloads in the Kubernetes cluster.

-When vSphere with Tanzu is enabled leveraging NSX ALB, ALB Controller VM has access to the Supervisor Cluster, Tanzu Kubernetes Grid clusters, and the applications/services that are deployed on top of TKG Cluster.
+When vSphere with Tanzu is enabled using NSX ALB, the Controller VM has access to the Supervisor Cluster, Tanzu Kubernetes Grid clusters, and the applications/services deployed in the TKG Cluster.

 In this post, I will cover the steps of deploying & configuring NSX ALB for vSphere with Tanzu.